 It was 30-odd degrees out there; having had a baby on the hottest day of the year in 2015 I can understand.
 It isn’t fun.

-I thought a good outlet for her rage would be to write another guest post for me.
+I thought a good outlet for her rage would be to write another guest post for me about stupid things you really shouldn’t say to a pregnant lady.
 After all, my youngest was six months old when I started this blog and so you missed out the delight of my pregnancy ramblings.
-And it's not like she has much else to do.
+And it’s not like she has much else to do.
 Ho ho ho.

 Here is what she had to say.